zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 ### Ordered description of steps to be taken to execute the test case

-1. Retrieve the SOA record from the zone being tested.
+1. Retrieve the SOA record from a delegated name server for the domain.
+2. If the answer from step 1 is not authoritative, iterate step 1 until there is an authoritative answer.
-2. If the SOA MNAME field does not exist in DNS, this text case fails.
+3. If the SOA MNAME field does not exist in DNS, this text case fails.
-3. If the IP addresses for the SOA MNAME field does not answer DNS queries this test case fails.
+4. If the IP addresses for the SOA MNAME field does not answer DNS queries this test case fails.
-4. If the SOA MNAME field is not authoritative for the zone tested, this test case fails.
+5. If the SOA MNAME field is not authoritative for the zone tested, this test case fails.
-5. If the SOA MNAME field is not part of the NS set for the zone, this test case may yield a notice message.
+6. If the SOA MNAME field is not part of the NS set for the zone, this test case may yield a notice message.

 ### Outcome(s)